rishabhsai/briefly/README.md

   Instantly see how your posts are transformed into a sleek newsletter.

 - **Testimonials**
-  Hear from users who love how Vyyra makes their content shine.
+  Hear from users who love how Briefly makes their content shine.

 - **Sticky Call-to-Action**
   Encourages users to try building their first newsletter for free—no credit card required.